orel33/js-y86/README.md

 * [Another Y86 pipeline simulator by Linghao Zhang](http://dnc1994.github.io/Y86-Simulator/)

 ## License
+It is a GitHub fork of this [previous version](https://github.com/xsznix/js-y86/).

 This project is licensed under the terms of the MIT license.